BonkeGcobo/BonkeGcobo/README.md

 ## 🔭  I’m currently working on
-Currently working on todo-list web app, I am using JavaScript(ES6) to do this.
+Currently working on a leaderboard app, we will use the leaderboard api to do this.